Postdoctoral Researcher

 Collin.Hansen@colostate.edu LinkedIn

 Collin is a biochemistry and molecular biology graduate from Truman State University, where he conducted research on potential inhibitors of the Zika virus under the supervision of Dr. Bill Miller III.
-Growing up in Lee’s Summit, Missouri, Collin developed a passion for science and a desire to make a positive impact on the world through his work.
 In his free time, he enjoys watching movies, hiking, and cooking.
-With a strong foundation in biochemistry and molecular biology, Collin is well-equipped to tackle complex scientific challenges and make meaningful contributions to the group.

 Undergraduate Student